 Further awards include Prize for best work in the SWLA Blake Gallery exhibition in 2007, the Bidder and Bourne Sculptors and Gravers Award in 2009 and 2012 and RMS Gold Bowl Honourable Mentions in 2009, 2011 and 2012.

-Jill Moger's work has been exhibited and auctioned by Bonham's in Singapore.
+Jill Moger's work has been exhibited and auctioned by Bonham's in Singapore and Tennants, Leyburn, Yorkshire.

-She exhibits annually with the Society of Wildlife Artists, with the Society of Women Artists and the RMS, all held at the Mall Galleries in London.
-She has also exhibited at Yorkshire Sculpture Park, Nature in Art Museum in Gloucestershire (her work is in their permanent collection), the Wildlife Art Gallery in Lavenham and the Cheng Kim Loke Gallery at Slimbridge Wildfowl and Wetlands Trust, Gloucester.
-Her work is permanently represented at the Llewellyn Alexander Gallery, Waterloo, London, the Blake Gallery, York and House of Bruar in Perthshire.
+She exhibits annually with the Society of Wildlife Artists and the Royal Miniature Society, all held at the Mall Galleries in London.
+She has also exhibited at Yorkshire Sculpture Park, Nature in Art Museum in Gloucestershire (her work is in their permanent collection), the Wildlife Art Gallery in Lavenham and the Cheng Kim Loke Gallery at Slimbridge Wildfowl and Wetlands Trust, Gloucester and the Llewellyn Alexander Gallery, South Bank, London.